exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/09_MongoDB Aggregation Query/index.md

   const fetchParameters = { user_id: user_id_db };
 ```

-Note, that the pre-validation is done by calling an imported function vs. using `mongoose` data layer functionality directly in the resolver.
+Note that the pre-validation is done by calling an imported function vs. using `mongoose` data layer functionality directly in the resolver.

 The `select` can be used to either list the fields to include into the `mongoose` query output (marking them with a `1`) or exclude (`0`).
 In this case, `order_items` are excluded